davidmegginson/xlsx-reader/README.md

-workbook | The parent Workbook objet name | The name of the sheet sheet\_id | The internal identifier of the sheet state | The state of the sheet. relation\_id | ?? cols | A list of metadata for each column. rows | A list of the data rows in the sheet (parsed on demand).
+workbook | The parent Workbook objet name | The name of the sheet sheet\_id | The internal identifier of the sheet state | The state of the sheet (normally 'visible' or 'hidden') relation\_id | ?? cols | A list of metadata for each column. rows | A list of the data rows in the sheet (parsed on demand).